QorbQuant/Crypto-tax-data/README.md

 ## VeChain
 ### Methodology:

+Uses veChain explorer API to pull transaction data of a given wallet and then reconciles that data

+## Tezos
+### Methodology:

-Uses vechain explorer API to pull transaction data of a given wallet and then reconciles that data
+Uses Tezos explorer API to pull transaction data of a given wallet and then reconciles that data